 Note: Steeper gradients are preferred to the use of backdrops.
-Type of backdrop to be used to be agreed with water company.
+Type of backdrop to be used to be agreed with the water company.

-Depth from cover level to soffit of pipe up to 3m Flexible material construction for use in areas subject to vehicle loading
+Figure B 18 Typical inspection chamber detail - Type D Depth from cover level to soffit of pipe up to 2 m

+Flexible material construction for use in areas subject to vehicle loading